zzygith/zhongyublog/src/projects/backstage.md

 - Built a basic front-end user interface that allows webmaster to add, modify and remove content

-* Third-party APIs used to verify or change user information, create drafts or publish articles
+* Designed RESTful APIs to verify or change user information, create drafts or publish articles